EOSIO/eosjs-keygen/API.md

 <a name="owner"></a>

 ## owner : [<code>wif</code>](#wif)
-Cold storage / recovery key
+Cold storage / recovery key.
+Has authoritiy to do everything including account recovery.

 **Kind**: global typedef
 <a name="active"></a>

 ## active : [<code>wif</code>](#wif)
-Spending key
+Spending key.
+Has the authority to do everything except account recovery.

 **Kind**: global typedef
 <a name="parentPrivateKey"></a>